 Do all states have loan repayment programs that will assist rural health professionals?

-As of December 2014, 14 states did not have active grants for the HRSA State Loan Repayment program: Alabama, Arkansas, Connecticut, Florida, Indiana, Mississippi, New Hampshire, New Mexico, Oklahoma, Pennsylvania, South Carolina, South Dakota, Texas, and Utah.
-However, some of these states did offer loan repayment programs supported entirely through state funds, rather than federal funds.
+The HRSA State Loan Repayment program (SLRP) provides funding to many states to operate loan repayment programs for eligible health professionals.
+For the most recent HRSA State Loan Repayment Grant, only 9 states do not have active grants through the program: Alabama, Arkansas, Connecticut, Florida, Mississippi, New Hampshire, Oklahoma, South Carolina, and South Dakota.
+However, some of these states do offer loan repayment programs supported entirely through state funds, rather than federal funds.

 Due to budget fluctuations, states can vary over time in their support of loan repayment and forgiveness programs.
-Programs can also be referred to as “incentive” or “scholarship” programs, yet be functioning as loan repayment or forgiveness.
-While loan repayment and forgiveness programs are administered by different agencies and entities within states, your state Primary Care Office can direct you to information about programs in your state.
+Programs can also be referred to as “incentive,” “loan,” or “scholarship,” or “stipend” programs, yet be functioning as loan repayment or forgiveness.
+While loan repayment and forgiveness programs are administered by different agencies and entities within states, your state Primary Care Office and/or State Office of Rural Health can direct you to information about programs in your state.

 What is the National Health Service Corps (NHSC) and how does it affect rural healthcare?

 The National Health Service Corps (NHSC) is a federal program that helps to bring healthcare to those who need it most.
 Since 1972, the NHSC has worked to connect primary care providers to healthcare facilities located in Health Professional Shortage Areas (HPSAs) of the United States.